openstack-archive/solum/doc/source/getting_started/index.rst

 Connect to Your App
 -------------------
-8. Connect to your app using the value in the :code:`application_uri` field.
+7. Connect to your app using the value in the :code:`app_url` field.

 ::

   $ curl <your_application_uri_here>
-  Hello World

 Update Your App
 ---------------